ayoubkhan558/html-css-to-bricks-react-app/README.md

 - Inline styles to classes conversion
 - Bricks inner selector support
 - CSS animations and transitions
-- Complex CSS selectors
+- Complex CSS selectors (child, descendant, sibling, attribute, compound)
-- Pseudo-classes (:hover, :focus, etc.)
+- Pseudo-classes (:hover, :focus, :active, :visited, :disabled)
+- Pseudo-elements (::before, ::after)
 - SVG element support with classes
 - AI code generation integration
 - Multiple AI provider support
+- Native browser API selector matching (element.matches())

 ### Planned

-- Media query handling
+- Media query to Bricks breakpoints conversion
-- Pseudo-elements (::before, ::after)
+- Custom element mapping configuration

 ## 🐛 Known Issues

+- Media queries are preserved as custom CSS but not converted to Bricks breakpoints.
 - Nested forms may not convert correctly.
+- Some very complex JavaScript may need manual adjustment.

+### Merge Selectors Option

+When **"Merge Selectors"** is enabled:
+- Complex selector styles (like `.card[data-type="featured"]`) are merged directly into the element's global class settings.
+- This creates cleaner output with styles applied to the class.

+When disabled:
-- Some complex CSS selectors are added as custom CSS.
+- Complex selectors are preserved as `_cssCustom` with the original selector intact.

-Media queries are preserved but not converted to Bricks breakpoints.
+- This maintains CSS specificity and selector relationships.

 ## 📄 License